airform/airform/readme.md

 </form>
 ```

 **Quick Tip:** The `action` attribute defines the location URL where the form's collected data should be sent when it is submitted.
 The `method` attribute defines which HTTP method to send the data with (should be "post").
-All `input`, `select`, `textarea` elements whitin your form should have a `name` attribute.
+All `input`, `select`, `textarea` elements within your form should have a `name` attribute.

 ## Features

 - No Server Management
-- Automated High Availabilty
+- Automated High Availability
 - Zero-Configuration
 - Safe Ship Mode
 - Unlimited Form Submissions
-- Cross Platform Support
+- Cross-Platform Support
 - More Productivity
 - Web Standards
 - Open Source